 We have a large and diverse customer and integration partner base.
 At any given time, one or more of our customers or partners may experience financial difficulty, file for bankruptcy protection or cease operations.
 Unfavorable economic and financial conditions could result in an increase in customer or partner financial difficulties which could adversely affect us.
 Our clients have in the past, and may in the future, dispute the way we calculate billing for our solutions.
 If we are unable to resolve such disputes, we may lose clients or clients may decrease their use of our solutions and our financial performance and growth may be adversely affected.
 The direct impact on us could include reduced revenues and write-offs of accounts receivable and expenditures billable to customers, and if these effects were severe enough, the indirect impact could include impairments of intangible assets and reduced liquidity.
 Furthermore, the payment risks we face are heightened since (i) our programmatic and certain other partners collect payments from all of our advertiser customers utilizing their platform and remit to us such amounts on behalf of these advertiser customers and (ii) media agencies pay us on behalf of multiple customers who utilize them, each of whom are subject to independent billing and payment risks as well.
-Although no customer accounted for more than 10% of our advertiser customers using their platforms.
+Although no customer accounted for more than 10% of our revenue in 2022, two programmatic partner platforms collected approximately 17% and 14% each of our total revenue in 2022 on behalf of our advertiser customers using their platforms.